reillypascal/personalsite-ssg/pages/posts/2025/01/databending-part-1.md

 ### What Kinds of Files?

 Since I primarily use macOS and some Linux, this discussion will be most specific to those OSes, but similar things work well on Windows.
-The files I find work best are [binary](https://en.wikipedia.org/wiki/Binary_file) program files (e.g., Unix [executable files](https://en.wikipedia.org/wiki/Executable)/Windows .exe files) and [libraries](https://en.wikipedia.org/wiki/Library_(computing)) (.dylib, .dll, .a, .so files, etc.).
+The files I find work best are [binary](https://en.wikipedia.org/wiki/Binary_file) files.
 While all computer files use binary code in some form, “binary file” usually refers to a file that does not encode text.

+The two categories of binary files I usually end up using most are program files (e.g., Unix [executable files](https://en.wikipedia.org/wiki/Executable)/Windows .exe files) and [libraries](https://en.wikipedia.org/wiki/Library_(computing)) (.dylib, .dll, .a, .so files, etc.).
+You can think of libraries as “subunits” in a program — a library might handle encoding mp3 files, connecting to the internet, or another small task that many different programs need.
+The program files I describe above might combine a number of libraries along with unique code for that program, and you can often run a full program by double-clicking on them.
+I've found both categories to produce interesting sounds, and we will return to some differences between databending program files and libraries.

-Let's compare a snippet of a PDF and one from a binary [shared library](https://en.wikipedia.org/wiki/Library_(computing)) file.
+For now, let's compare a snippet of a PDF and one from a binary [shared library](https://en.wikipedia.org/wiki/Library_(computing)) file.
 This is an excerpt of the audio generated from a PDF. [^1] Other than white noise, the entire file sounds almost exactly like this.
 Note the rapid “tremolo” effect.
 My best guess is that this is because text is fairly repetitive from a data perspective — a few characters grouped into short words, separated by spaces and paragraph breaks.
 Rapid repetition of short blocks of similar data sounds like a rhythmic tremolo:

 <audio controls>
   <source src="/media/blog/2025/01/Olia-Lialina-Dragan-Espenschied-Digital-Folklore-01.mp3" type="audio/mp3">